Microsoft Dynamics 365 Blog

 You can find free versions of the tool at the Visual Studio Community site.
 In addition, you must have an established connection to an on-premises or online version of Microsoft Dynamics 365 and a Microsoft Dynamics 365 Server user account.

 Developers must authenticate against the Dynamics 365 server before accessing the resources.
 There are different authentication methods available depending on your development type involving multiple programmatic steps.
-If you’re working with Windows-integrated authentication, you only need a valid username and password.

 Here, you can find an example of a simple project that walks you through setting up a Microsoft Dynamics 365 Web API project in Visual Studio.
 You can find more detailed instructions here if you prefer working with client-side JavaScript.